StrangeBeeCorp/docs/docs/flow/user-guides/access-trigger-payload.md

 ## Additional fields from a manual run

 A manual run adds the variables supplied with the run, by name: a [run from a case or alert page](manually-run-workflow.md#run-a-workflow-from-a-case-or-alert) adds the entity identifier, while a [run from the workflow editor](manually-run-workflow.md) adds nothing, as no input can be passed there.
-A *Scheduler* trigger adds no fields.

-* `payload_trimmed`: Set to `true` when the payload exceeded its size limit and fields were dropped to fit.
+* `payload_trimmed`: Set to `true` when the supplied variables exceeded the payload size limit and some were dropped to fit.
 It reports that a drop happened, not which fields went, and it's absent when nothing was dropped.

 <h2>Next steps</h2>